-- Set the microscope on a level table. - Place the object to be observed in the center of the object plate.
-Use the clips to fasten it into place.
-Make certain that the specimen is centered over the opening in the stage. - Connect the mains cable to the net and turn on the switch to get the object illuminated. - Make certain that the specimen is centered over the opening in the stage. - Adjust the interpupillary distance so that one circle of light can be seen. - Make the necessary eyepiece dioptre adjustments to suit your eyes. - Adjust the aperture of the iris diaphragm to get the background brightness suitable for a high contrast image. - Rotate the nosepiece until the objective with the lowest magnification is pointed at the specimen.
+- Set the microscope on a level table. - Place the object to be observed in the centre of the specimen stage and clamp it to the object guide. - Connect the mains cable to the net and turn on the switch to get the object illuminated. - Make certain that the specimen is centered over the opening in the stage. - To obtain a high contrast, adjust the background illumination by means of the iris diaphragm and the variable illumination control. - Adjust the interpupillary distance so that one circle of light can be seen. - Make the necessary eyepiece dioptre adjustments to suit your eyes. - Rotate the nosepiece until the objective with the lowest magnification is pointed at the specimen.
 There is a definite "click" when each objective is lined up properly.

 NOTE: It is best to begin with the lowest power objective.
 This is important to reveal general structural details with the largest field of view first.
 Than you may increase the magnification as needed to reveal small details.
+When 100x (oil) objective is chosen, objective oil must be dripped onto the slide.

 To determine the magnification at which you are viewing a specimen, multiply the power of the eyepiece by the power of the objective.

-Adjust the coarse-focusing-knob which moves the stage up until the specimen is focused.
+- Adjust the holding brake to give a suitable degree of tightness in the focusing mechanism. - Adjust the coarse-focusing-knob which moves the stage up until the specimen is focused.
 Be careful that the objective does not make contact with the slide at any time.
-This may cause

-- damage to the objective and/or crack your slide. - Adjust the fine-focusing-knob to get the image more sharp and more clear. - Colour filters may be inserted into the filter holder for definition of specimen parts.
+This may cause damage to the objective and/or crack your slide. - Adjust the fine-focusing-knob to get the image more sharp and more clear. - Colour filters may be inserted into the filter holder for definition of specimen parts.
 Swing the filter holder out and insert colour filters. - Use the knobs of the mechanical stage to move the slide side-, back- and forwards.
 The vernier provides accurate location of the specimen area. - Always turn off the light immediately after use. - Be careful not to spill any liquids on the microscope. - Do not mishandle or impose unnecessary force on the microscope. - Do not wipe the optics with your hands. - Do not attempt to service the microscope yourself.